Epidemiology

 • Identifying undiagnosed cases of COPD remains a challenge due to delays in patients seeking medical care and failure to recognize underlying disease, and the tendency to overlook risk factors beyond tobacco smoking and advanced age9,10

-• It is estimated that approximately two-thirds of patients with COPD have one or more comorbidities.
-The primary comorbidities include cardiovascular disorders, lung cancer, lung infections, thromboembolic disorders, asthma, hypertension, osteoporosis, gastroduodenal ulcer, depression, and anxiety13,14
+• It is estimated that approximately two-thirds of patients with COPD have at least one comorbidity.
+The primary comorbidities include cardiovascular disorders, lung cancer, lung infections, thromboembolic disorders, asthma, hypertension, osteoporosis, gastroduodenal ulcer, depression, and anxiety14,15

-• Data from COPDGene (Figure) describe sex differences that translate into higher risk of disease severity, particularly in women in early- and late-age ranges15
+• Data from COPDGene (Figure) describe gender differences that translate into higher risk of disease severity, particularly among women in early- and late-age ranges16

 References